-> - The addition of rich media such as infographics or video
+- The addition of rich media such as infographics or videos

-The good news is is that most of Google’s algorithm is operating in real time now.
-That means that the discipline is Swift but so is the recovery.
+The good news is that most of Google’s algorithm is operating in real-time now.
+That means that the discipline is swift but so is the recovery.
 For that reason, it makes sense to get to work on your content straight away.
 Yes, it can be time-consuming, but the rewards can come through quickly.

-Many independent researchers examined the data available in front of their computer, and most agree on the fact that ‘Thin content’ & ‘Advertisement plagued’ web pages were treated with traffic drops.
-Some other explained how the backlinks from sources having a spam nature could lead to losing values in SER.
+Many independent researchers examined the data available in front of their computers, and most agree on the fact that ‘Thin content’ and ‘Advertisement-plagued’ web pages were treated with traffic drops.
+Some others explained how the backlinks from sources having a spammy nature could lead to losing value in the SERP.

 My tips on how to recover after being hit by a Fred update are:

-2. Avoid thin contents and start elaborating a bit.
-Using synonyms would help a bit to balance the content-keyword density.
+- Avoid thin content and start elaborating a bit.
+Using synonyms would help a bit to balance the content keyword density.
 And avoid having too much dynamic content on a page.
 This definitely raises suspicions.

-3. The backlinks received from your referrers.
-It is time to revise the quality of links and maybe disvow low-quality links.
-Use OSE ( Open Site Explorer ) for determining the spam score.
-If you utilize services of PR websites like PRWeb do the check at a more frequent interval.
-Most likely some of the backlinks received from these campaigns could lead to an increased spam score as I had to sadly find out.
+- It is time to revise the quality of links and maybe disavow low-quality links.
+Use OSE (Open Site Explorer) for determining the spam score.
+If you utilize the services of PR websites like PRWeb, do the check at more frequent intervals.
+Most likely, some of the backlinks received from these campaigns could lead to an increased spam score as I had to sadly find out.

 Tyler Mandroian – C1 Partners